zammad/zammad-admin-documentation/system/objects/types.rst

 Boolean field
    Provides a drop-down field with display values for ``true`` and ``false``.
-   Allows setting a default value.
+   Setting a default is mandatory.

    .. figure:: /images/system/objects/settings_boolean.png
       :alt: Available settings for Boolean fields